spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/install-unzer/integrate-unzer.md

 # Unzer feature integration

-This document describes how to integrate the [Unzer](/docs/pbc/all/payment-service-providers/unzer/unzer.html) into a Spryker project.
+This document describes how to integrate [Unzer](/docs/pbc/all/payment-service-providers/unzer/unzer.html) into a Spryker project.

 ## Install feature core